What is an ETD?

 Note: The Libraries and Graduate School recommend that you not purchase departmental copies of your ETD from ProQuest because of possible delays that could impact your graduation date.

 When will my ETD be released to ProQuest?

 The approved ETDs will be released to ProQuest approximately six weeks after the end of the term you applied to graduate.
 Please allow up to an additional eight to twelve weeks for your ETD to be visible in Mountain Scholar.

 I graduated from CSU when paper copies of theses and dissertations were submitted.
 How do I request that my thesis or dissertation become accessible online?

 Please contact Helen Baer at Helen.Baer@colostate.edu or (970) 491-5934 to make arrangements to provide access via Mountain Scholar.
-The Graduate School requires submission of the original digital file of the final, committee-approved version of your document.
-If that is no longer available, or no longer readable, the Libraries will scan one of its print copies.
+The Libraries will scan one of its print copies, if available.

 Why am I asked to complete a deposit agreement for Mountain Scholar during the ETD submission process?

 All students submitting an ETD at Colorado State University are asked to read and complete a deposit agreement for Mountain Scholar.
 Basically, the agreement is a non-exclusive transfer of ownership of a single copy of your ETD to the CSU Libraries.
 It allows the Libraries to make your ETD available according to the release option you choose during ETD submission, and to make backup copies of your ETD or migrate it to future file formats as necessary for preservation purposes.
 Students retain the copyright to their own work.

 What if I am having problems creating a PDF?